 Atlanta, GA, April 22, 2013 --(PR.com

-Dr. Johnston’s presentation is part of the Polyurethane Short Course, taking place April 21-22, in Atlanta.
-This continuing education program features presenters from a number of companies discussing the many aspects of utilizing polyurethanes to formulate adhesives and sealants.
+Dr. Dormish’s presentation is part of the Polyurethane Short Course, which will take place April 21-22, in Atlanta.
+This continuing education program features presenters from a number of companies discussing the many aspects of utilizing polyurethane chemistry to formulate adhesives and sealants.
 It is being held in conjunction with The Adhesive & Sealant Council (ASC) 2013 Spring Convention.

 About Bayer MaterialScience LLC:

 Bayer MaterialScience LLC is one of the leading producers of high-performance plastics in North America and is part of the global Bayer MaterialScience business with approximately 14,500 employees at 30 production sites around the world and 2012 sales of 11.5 billion euros.
 The company manufactures high-tech polymer materials and develops innovative solutions for products used in many areas of daily life.
 The main segments served are the automotive, electrical and electronics, construction, medical, and sports and leisure industries.
 Sustainability is central to Bayer MaterialScience LLC’s business and is based around the key areas of innovation, product stewardship, social responsibility and respect for the environment.